-His notion of language ranges from a point where language is a limit on human experience to a point where it denies that experience; in between there is a transitory zone where the speakers try to falsify reality or make it equal with language.
+The poet's notion of language ranges from a point where language is a limit on human experience to a point where it denies that experience; in between there is a transitory zone where the speakers try to falsify reality or make it equal with language.
 Words can be enslaved by the mind, compelled to reflect thoughts and distorted impressions of the half-seen and half-heard world, break down half way through the impaired speeches.
 They can, nevertheless, get out of sensory and mental control as well.
 Such language annihilates, constitutes, alters facts.

-Department of Studies in English Drama and Poetry University of Łódź
+Department of English Poetry and Drama and Poetry University of Łódź